ZA

 Common scenarios

-- Cash handling without receipts (money disappears; blame follows).
+- Cash handling without receipts.

 Simple rules that work